Ciao, are you looking for where to stay in Bari? Keep reading!

 Absolutely!
 I’m telling you from experience!
 Bari has countless attractions, beaches, delicious food, and great connections to other towns in the Puglia region.

 🏖️ Is Bari good for a beach holiday?

 Yes, Bari has some beautiful beaches!
-The most known is Pane e Pomodoro, but close to the old town, there are also some Lidos with their private beach area, like Lido Sun Beach and Lido San Francesco alla Rena.
+The best known is Pane e Pomodoro, but close to the Old Town, there are also some lidos with a private beach area, like Lido Sun Beach and Lido San Francesco alla Rena.

 Have a wonderful trip!